TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-netappfiles-crr-deleting-source-destination-volumes.md

 ## **Recommended Steps**

-1.There Should be only one to one mapping between source and destination volume.
+1. There Should be only one to one mapping between source and destination volume
-2.During the replication setup source volume cannot be deleted.
+2. During the replication setup source volume cannot be deleted